Brighton hotels: zoom on the map to update the list

 143-145 Kings Road

-The Grade II listed BEST WESTERN Brighton Hotel is one of the best hotels in Brighton where you are guaranteed a welcome and is located directly on the seafront, opposite the famous West Pier and...
+The Grade II listed Brighton Hotel is one of the most charming hotels in Brighton where you are guaranteed a warm and personal welcome.
+It is located on the seafront directly opposite the famous...

 10-11 New Steine